 A drain and spin may help shorten drying times for some heavy fabrics or special-care items by removing excess water.

-- 1. Push in the Cycle Control Knob and turn clockwise to SPIN, as illustrated. - Pull out the Cycle Control Knob.
+- 1. Push in the Cycle Control Knob and turn clockwise to any of the dashes, as illustrated. - 2.
+Pull out the Cycle Control Knob.
 The washer drains, then spins.

 Understanding normal washer sounds